-[actor:actor_001_std,transcoder:127.0.0.1],d:\diva\local
+[actor:datahub 001 std,transcoder:127.0.0.1],d:\diva\local

-- If the actor parameter is not specified with an Actor name, the transcoder is presumed to not be mapped to a specific Actor. - The transcoder cache folder is the location where both the Actor and Vantage use to perform the entire transcode operation.
-Because Vantage runs in the Windows platform, a CIFS formatted UNC path that is Windows compatible represents the transcoder_cache share folder.
-Vantage will use this path for transcoding. - If the actorPath parameter is not specified, Actor will use the same CIFS formatted UNC path. - The original method of configuring a transcoder to a local Actor is still supported for legacy purposes - The original method of configuring Local Sources/Destinations tied to Actors is still supported so legacy configurations will continue to function.
+- If the actor parameter is not specified with an Datahub name, the transcoder is presumed to not be mapped to a specific Datahub. - The transcoder_cache folder is the location where both the Datahub and Vantage use to perform the entire transcode operation.
+Because Vantage runs in the Windows platform, a CIFS formatted UNC path that is Windows compatible represents the transcoder cache share folder.
+Vantage will use this path for transcoding. - If the actorPath parameter is not specified, the Datahub will use the same CIFS formatted UNC path. - The original method of configuring a transcoder to a local Datahub is still supported for legacy purposes

-Preparing a Fixed Mount Point for Linux-based Actors (Optional)
+The original method of configuring Local Servers tied to Datahubs is still supported so legacy configurations will continue to function.

-Linux-based Actors must have access to the transcoder cache folder through a local mount point.
-You can either let the Actor dynamically create a mount point on its own (the path will be determined by the CIFS path of the transcoder cache), or you can create your own fixed mount point for the Actor to use.
+Preparing a Fixed Mount Point for Linux-based Datahubs (optional)

-If you let Actor dynamically create a mount point automatically to a remote transcoder cache located at \hostname\vantagecache, the Actor will create the mount point:
+Linux-based Datahubs must have access to the transcoder cache folder through a local mount point.
+You can either let the Datahub dynamically create a mount point on its own (the path will be determined by the CIFS path of the transcoder cache), or you can create your own fixed mount point for the Datahub to use.

-{root_mount_point)/hostname/vantagecache
+If you let the Datahub dynamically create a mount point automatically to a remote transcoder cache located at \hostname\vantagecache, the Datahub will create the mount point {root mount point)/hostname/vantagecache.

-{root_mount_point} is a mount point configurable in the DIVA Configuration Utility.
-By default, the Actor will use /mnt if the root mount point is not configured.
-See Advanced Actor Settings for more information on where to configure this.
+The {root_mount_point} is a mount point configurable in DIVA Command.
+By default, the Datahub will use /mnt if the root mount point is not configured.
+See Advanced Datahub Settings for more information on where to configure this.

-If you wish to use your own mount point instead of having Actor dynamically create one, you can use the following procedure to create a mount point to the remote transcoder cache:
+If you want to use a fixed mount point instead of having the Datahub dynamically create one, use the following procedure to create a mount point to the remote transcoder cache:

-Open a terminal window and execute the id command to confirm that you are logged in under the same user account that runs the Actor (typically diva) as follows:
+1. Open a terminal window and execute the id command to confirm that you are logged in under the same user account that runs the Datahub (typically diva) as follows:

-[diva@Linux018 actor]\$ id
+[diva@Linux018 datahub]\$ id